hidro-iri/Borinot/operation/4_flight_procedure.md

       - Laptop -> Borinot state GUI -> `PX4: POSITION`
     - Desactivate the KillSwitch (red switch, top position)
     - Arm the drone with the left joystick (pointing down/right)
+      -  ⚠️ The motors start spinning
       - Check if the motors are spinning properly, if something weird -> troubleshooting
       - Refer to this [link](https://docs.px4.io/main/en/flight_modes_mc/position.html) image for the command.
     - Take off slowly up
     - ⚠️ Trigger the jump
       - Climb slowly until you see borinot "jumping", then descend when the jump occurs